-When we refer to your retirement number, most people think about how much money they need to save to meet their retirement goals.
-Knowing a specific retirement number is nice; it can provide you with a seemingly concrete, attainable goal.
-But is it truly valuable in the context of planning for retirement?
+When we refer to your retirement number, most people think about how much money you need to save to meet your retirement goals.
+Having a specific retirement number can feel comforting.
+It provides you with a seemingly concrete, attainable goal.
+But is one definitive figure truly valuable in the context of planning for retirement?

-We’d love to say “yes,” but it may be an over-simplification.
-Believing that there is a perfect retirement number is just too simplified to be realistic, at least for most people.
-The retirement-number concept caught on precisely because it is so simple and carefree.
-Everyone wants to plug in a number, reach that number, and then move into retirement without a second thought.
+We’d love to say “yes.”
+But it may be an over-simplification.
+Identifying a perfect retirement number is just too simplistic to be realistic — at least for most people.
+The retirement-number concept caught on precisely because it is so simple.
+Who doesn’t want to plug in a number, reach that number, and then move into the golden years without a second thought?

 Sorry folks, it’s usually not going to be that straightforward.
 It is crucially important for investors to understand the true, more complicated, nature of retirement.